SAFIR-abdelaali/SAFIR-abdelaali/README.md

 > **"The world is all about the end results!"** — Gun Park
 >
-> I am a dedicated developer who approaches code with the precision and relentless improvement of a shonen protagonist.
-By day, I architect solutions; by night, I draw inspiration from epic narratives and complex systems.
+> I am a Software Engineering student with a deep passion for cybersecurity.
+By day, I master the principles of building robust software systems; by night, I explore the art of breaking them down—studying penetration testing, vulnerability analysis, and secure coding practices to understand both sides of the digital battlefield.

 ---